 Jones is a hedge fund manager who has been bullish on gold for a long time.
 He has been warning for a year about the danger of rising inflation, and has touted commodities, crypto, and gold as hedges against inflation.

 Gundlach is another hedge fund manager and long-time gold bull.
 Like many of the other billionaires who invest in gold, Gundlach is long on gold and short on the US dollar over the long term.
 He predicts that the gold price will go much higher and the US dollar will go much lower, thanks in part to continued deficit spending on the part of the federal government.

 When it comes to famous gold bugs, who can forget our former President?
 President Trump has been a fan of gold since at least the 1970s, when he first starting buying gold.
 And more recently, Trump has expressed support for returning to a gold standard, nominating a gold standard proponent to the Board of Governors of the Federal Reserve System during his term as President.

 The Benefits of Investing in Gold

-If you’re looking for a store of value that will help diversify your portfolio, it’s important to remember that gold isn’t a get-rich-quick investment.
-Yes, its value will continue increasing over time, but ultimately gold is used for wealth preservation.
-That is what it excels in doing.
+If you’re looking for a store of value that can help diversify your portfolio, it’s important to remember that gold isn’t a get rich quick investment.
+Yes, its value may increase over time, but ultimately gold is most often used for long-term wealth preservation.
 And that is why the development of gold IRAs has been such a boon to investors looking to safeguard their retirement savings.

-Goldco offers investors the benefits of owning gold and silver with a Gold IRA while still enjoying all the tax advantages of conventional IRAs.
-The best thing about them is that you don’t have to be a billionaire to open up a Gold IRA.
-You can simply roll over a 401(k) or IRA into a Gold IRA, allowing you to diversify your portfolio, protect your wealth, and assure yourself plenty of assets in retirement.
+A gold IRA offers investors the benefits of owning physical gold (and silver) coins or bars while still enjoying all the tax advantages of a conventional IRA.
+And you don’t have to be a billionaire to open a gold IRA.
+With a simple and tax-free transfer or rollover from a 401(k), 403(b), TSP, or IRA account into a gold IRA, you can buy gold and silver to help diversify your portfolio, hedge against inflation, and protect your wealth.